h2oai/h2ogpt/docs/FAQ.md

 ```
 Then go to `http://0.0.0.0:8080/` to see the UI (`--network host` changed port from 3000 -> 8080).

-Note:  The first time you login to Open Web UI, that user will be admin user who can set defaults for various admin things, have admin panel to control user behavior and settings, etc.  Additional users will take the role the admin sets (by default, pending, which can be changed to user for anyone to login).
+Note: The first time you log in to Open Web UI, that user will be the admin user who can set defaults for various admin settings, access the admin panel to control user behavior and settings, etc. Additional users will take the role set by the admin (by default, pending, which can be changed to user for anyone to log in).

-If one wants to choose a specific model, that is not currently possible through h2oGPT, which uses its fixed single embedding model.
+If you want to choose a specific model, that is not currently possible through h2oGPT, which uses its fixed single embedding model.
 But this may be allowed in future and then one would set:
 ```bash
 -e RAG_EMBEDDING_MODEL='hkunlp/instructor-large' \
 -e RAG_EMBEDDING_MODEL_TRUST_REMOTE_CODE=True \
 ```

 For TTS, if we detect a native OpenAI voice, we translate that into defaults for H2oGPT.
-To choose a specific voice, one can go to settings and change Audio -> TTS -> OpenAI and Set Voice to `SLT (female)` (if using Microsoft TTS) or `Female AI Assistant` (if using Coqui TTS).
+To choose a specific voice, you can go to settings and change Audio -> TTS -> OpenAI and Set Voice to `SLT (female)` (if using Microsoft TTS) or `Female AI Assistant` (if using Coqui TTS).
 ENVs do not yet exist to control default voice, but they would be like:
 ```bash
 -e AUDIO_GENERATION_ENGINE='openai' \
 -e AUDIO_GENERATION_VOICE='SLT (female)' \